 The DSM-III’s understanding of GID meant that one had to express dysphoria regarding their phenotype.
 Merely being gender nonconforming (GNC) alone was not enough to diagnose a kid with GID.
 Some sexologists were frustrated with this situation as they wanted a way to put GNC kids into “treatments” designed to make them behave more stereotypical in their gender expression.

-Anti-LGBT activist George “Rent Boy” Rekers1, who was caught by the NY Times after having spent two weeks with a male sex worker from RentBoy.com, teamed up with Dr. Green to produce a study titled, Behavioral Treatment of Deviant Sex-Role Behaviors in a Male Child.
+Anti-LGBT activist George “Rent Boy” Rekers 1, who was caught by the NY Times after having spent two weeks with a male sex worker from RentBoy.com, teamed up with Dr. Green to produce a study titled, Behavioral Treatment of Deviant Sex-Role Behaviors in a Male Child.
 In fact, Green facilitated this study by sending “deviant” gender expressing kids to Rekers for him to study.
-This “research” was the foundation for Green and Rekers’ Sissy Boy Syndrome, a “study” that found that putting a group of mostly non-GD GNC kids (with a few GD kids mixed in) through “treatments” designed to make them act more stereotypically male, most of the group wound up not having GD.
+This “research” was the foundation for Green and Rekers’ Sissy Boy Syndrome, a “study” that found that putting a group of mostly non-GD GNC kids (with a few GD kids mixed in) through “treatments” designed to make them act more stereotypically male, produced a group with a few GD kids mixed in.
 Yes, you read that correctly.
-A group made up of mostly non-GD kids produced a group mostly made up of non-GD kids.
+A group made up of mostly non-GD kids produced a group of mostly non-GD kids.
 Specifically, it found that around 80% of the study participants did not have GD after their “treatments.”
 Remember this 80% number because it shows up over and over again in anti-trans literature.

 Worse, this “study” was later implicated in the death of one of its subjects.